peterchettiar/LLMZoomcamp_2024/Module-3-vector-databases/README.md

 ### Vector Embeddings and Indexing

-At this point we should already have a working knowledge of `vector embeddings` but the officical definition by [elastic](https://www.elastic.co/what-is/vector-embedding) is:
+At this point we should already have a working knowledge of `vector embeddings` but the official definition by [elastic](https://www.elastic.co/what-is/vector-embedding) is:

-_They are a way to convert words and sentences and other data into numbers that capture their meanings and relationships.
+_They are a way to convert words, sentences and other data into numbers that capture their meanings and relationships.
 They represent different data types as points in a multidimensional space, where similar data points are clustered closer together.
 These numerical representations help machines understand and process this data more effectively._

 So the way to convert unstructured data to a `vector embedding` is through the use of ML Models, depending on the type of data you are working with.
 Following are a few examples of the type of embeddings: